symfony/symfony-docs/security/form_login.rst

 Redirecting after Success
 -------------------------

-By default, the form will redirect to the URL the user requested (i.e. the URL which triggered the login form being shown).
+By default, the form will redirect to the URL the user requested (e.g. the URL which triggered the login form being shown).
 For example, if the user requested ``http://www.example.com/admin/post/18/edit``, then after they have successfully logged in, they will be sent back to ``http://www.example.com/admin/post/18/edit``.

 This is done by storing the requested URL in the session.
-If no URL is present in the session (perhaps the user went directly to the login page), then the user is redirected to ``/`` (i.e. the homepage).
+If no URL is present in the session (perhaps the user went directly to the login page), then the user is redirected to ``/`` (e.g. the homepage).
 You can change this behavior in several ways.

 Changing the default Page